meenakshighosal/contoso-creative-writer/Labs/Instructions/exercise1.md

    >This may take upto 15 minutes to deploy all the rsources, till then please move to next exercise as that is a read-only exercise where you will get to know the core application and technology stacks used.

-   > If you encounter an error like **error executing step command,** please ignore it and proceed to the next exercise.
+   > If you encounter an error like **error executing step command** please ignore it and proceed to the next exercise.

 ## Summary